isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    issues the ``ha-sync-complete-notify`` command to notify the partner.
    In most states, the partner re-enables its DHCP service to continue responding to the DHCP queries.
-In the ``partner-down`` state, the partner first reassures that the communication between the servers is re-established before enabling the DHCP service.
+In the ``partner-down`` state, the partner first ensures that the communication between the servers is re-established before enabling the DHCP service.
    The syncing operation is synchronous; the server waits for an answer from the partner and does nothing else while the lease